Burst-Statistics/burst-statistics/readme.txt

 Other analytics plugins throw everything at you.
 Burst shows what matters, visitors, pageviews, referrers, top pages, in a dashboard you'll actually use.
 No data overload.
 No confusing menus.
 See the [features overview](https://burst-statistics.com/features/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=burst-readme&utm_content=why-actionable).

 **Privacy analytics by design**
-All site stats stay on your server.
+All site stats stay on your server, making Burst a true local analytics solution.
 No external tracking.
 Your data is yours, we never see it without your explicit permission.
 Designed for GDPR compliant analytics out of the box.
 Read [why Burst is privacy-friendly](https://burst-statistics.com/why-is-burst-privacy-friendly/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=burst-readme&utm_content=why-privacy).

 **Zero setup friction**
 Install, activate, done.
 No Google Analytics account, no GA4 setup, no tracking codes, no configuration headaches.
 Start seeing live visitors immediately.
 New to analytics?
 Start with our [WordPress analytics guide](https://burst-statistics.com/guides/wordpress-analytics/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=burst-readme&utm_content=why-setup).